 While it's also known for its immune-boosting effects, when it comes to weight loss, several studies show a link between codonopsis root and decreased body weight, particularly in the context of a high-fat diet.
 Extracts, dried slices, capsules, and powders are all available.
 Codonopsis root is part of WTHN's Daily Digestion blend.

 Actually a type of mushroom, this herb plays a unique role in the weight loss arsenal: It works as a gentle diuretic to help shed excess water weight so you can feel lighter almost instantly.
 Water retention can happen for a number of reasons, such as eating too much salt or having your period, but natural diuretics can help flush excess body fluids that seem to be weighing you down.

 Interestingly, poria cocos mushrooms have also shown promise against the effects of Alzheimer’s disease, as it helps clear certain plaques from the brain.
 Poria cocos can be taken as an easy-to-use supplement and is found in WTHN's digestive support supplement called Daily Digestion.
 It's also an ingredient in a popular Chinese digestive remedy called Si Jun Zi.

 In Traditional Chinese Medicine, this native plant is often used to treat issues originating with the spleen and stomach (particularly a diagnosis known as "spleen qi deficiency,") which manifest as gastrointestinal symptoms like bloating or nausea.

 It also has a demonstrated anti-obesity effect which may make black atractylodes root an appealing addition to your weight loss toolbox.
-This herb is sold as dried root, extract, and supplement pill, and can also be found on the ingredients list of WTHN's popular Oops I Did It Again detox blend.
+This herb is sold as dried root, extract, and supplement pill, and can also be found on the ingredients list of WTHN's popular Indulgence Relief detox blend.